 - Yugoslavia - Split into six countries in the 1990s

 - Zaire - Now known as the Democratic Republic of the Congo

 - Zanzibar - United with Tanganyika to form Tanzania

 Events influencing the fall and rise of countries over the past century

 World War I and World War II saw immense disruption to the alignment and existence of many countries throughout the world.
 Alsace-Lorraine, the region that straddles France and Germany, ceased to exist in 1918 with the end of World War I. The Weimar Republic became Nazi Germany, both of which no longer exist and are parts of the modern country of Germany.

 The slow-motion collapse of the Soviet Union from 1988-1992 led to the introduction of 15 separate countries in Europe and Asia.
 Czechoslovakia and Yugoslavia, two countries that emerged out of World War I and World War II and which had strong ties to the U.S.S.R., dissolved alongside it.
-Czechoslovakia became the Czech Republic and Slovakia, and Yugoslavia broke apart to form Bosnia and Herzegovina, Montenegro, Macedonia, Slovenia, Serbia, and Kosovo (which is was struggling to attain independence from Serbia in 2021).
+Czechoslovakia became the Czech Republic and Slovakia, and Yugoslavia broke apart to form Bosnia and Herzegovina, Croatia, Montenegro, Macedonia, Slovenia, Serbia, and Kosovo (which was struggling to attain independence from Serbia in 2021).

 In the Middle East, The United Arab Republic was formed in 1958 by merging Egypt and Syria; the UAR then attempted to add a third country, then called North Yemen, and become the United Arab States.
 Both the UAR and UAS dissolved in 1961.